JetBrains/Qodana/topics/quick-fix.md

     </tr>
 </table>

-To apply either the `CLEANUP` or the `APPLY` quick fix strategy, specify it using the `--fixes-strategy` [option](docker-image-configuration.xml):
+To apply either the `cleanup` or the `apply` quick-fix strategy, specify it using the `--fixes-strategy` [option](docker-image-configuration.xml):

 <tabs>